What’s better than old fashioned gingerbread at the holidays? Not too much. ;) Hope you enjoy this old recipe of mine!

 Just let it crumble a bit. :)

-But if you must serve, chill first for best results.
+But for serving purposes, chill first for best results.

 Here’s what it will look like as it goes into the oven.